 The Bonds will be dated their date of delivery and will be issued in fully registered form in denominations of \$5,000 each or integral multiples thereof within a maturity.
-The Bonds will mature on the dates and in the principal amounts set forth on the inside cover of this Official Statement and will bear interest from their date, payable on June 1, 2015 and semiannually thereafter on December 1 and June 1 of each year, at the rates set forth on the inside cover of this Official Statement.
+The Bonds will mature on the dates and in the principal amounts set forth on the inside cover of this Official Statement and will bear interest from their date, payable on December 1, 2016 and semiannually thereafter on June 1 and December 1 of each year until maturity or prior redemption, at the rates set forth on the inside cover of this Official Statement.
 Interest on the Bonds will be calculated on the basis of a year of 360 days and twelve 30-day months.

-The Bonds will be issued in registered form, initially registered in the name Cede & Co., as nominee for The Depository Trust Company, New York, New York ("DTC").
+The Bonds will be issued in registered form, initially registered in the name of Cede & Co., as nominee for The Depository Trust Company, New York, New York ("DTC").
 Individual purchases of the Bonds will be made initially in book-entry form only and purchasers will not receive certificates representing their interest in the Bonds purchased.
 So long as Cede & Co. is the Registered Owner of the Bonds, as nominee of DTC, references herein to the Registered Owners or bond owners will mean Cede & Co. and will not mean the "Beneficial Owners" of the Bonds.
 In this Official Statement, the term "Beneficial Owner" will mean the person for whom a DTC participant acquires an interest in the Bonds.
-See Appendix E-"BOOK-ENTRY SYSTEM."
+See Appendix F-"BOOK-ENTRY SYSTEM."